-Sciatica ( Pain from the lower back down the back of legs to the toes) is frequently the result of spinal conditions that lead to irritation of the sciatic nerve.
-The sciatic nerve is the largest nerve in the body, that runs from the lower back through the buttocks and down the back of the legs to the toes.
+Sciatica, characterized by pain that radiates from the lower back down the back of the legs to the toes, is often caused by spinal conditions leading to irritation of the sciatic nerve.
+The sciatic nerve, the largest nerve in the body, runs from the lower back through the buttocks and down the back of the legs to the toes.

-There are basically two forms of Sciatica;
+There are basically two forms of Sciatica: